ROVR Docs

 Total fixed supply: 10 billion

-20% for project founding members, previous equity investors, and future global core contributors for project R&D and system construction
+20% for project founding team members, and future global core contributors for project R&D and system construction

 Category